paul-ohl/dotfiles/README.md

 improve getos: -d option to know the linux distribution used (use `lsb_release -is`)

 notif: will select the right utility depending on the OS to put up a notification

-updatr: check if all necessary software is installed and install it if not